Environmental Management

 Basic Concept

-In order to contribute to the development of a sustainable society, the Tsubaki Group completely revised its Basic Environmental Policy in March 2021 and is working to reduce its environmental impact from a medium- to long-term perspective while proactively developing and offering new products targeting the eco (SDGs) market.
+In order to contribute to the development of a sustainable society, the Tsubaki Group has established the Environmental Philosophy and Environmental Policy and is working to reduce its environmental impact from a medium- to long-term perspective while proactively developing and offering products with high environmental value.
 In particular, we will address the issue of climate change, which we view as a priority issue of the utmost urgency, by closely monitoring international standards and market and customer trends.

 Basic Environmental Policy